 Last updated

-Best overall: VISSPL Q5.
-We compared 9 projectors using current price, editorial assessment, and buyer feedback.
+Best overall: Epson Home Cinema 980.
+We compared 8 projectors using current price, editorial assessment, and buyer feedback.

 The ranking weighs current price, editorial assessment, useful technical data, and buyer feedback.